 Field Description Object The object name (display only).
 Alias Activate this toggle box to create an alias object record.
-Code Subtype Edits the name of the Subtype to assign to the new PCODE object Group Edits the group name used for sorting objects within a module.
-Pmodule Edits the Product module that the PCODE object is assigned to.
-Level Edits the level field used for sorting objects within a module.
+Code Subtype Edits the name of the Subtype to assign to the new PCODE object Group dits the group name used for sorting objects within a module.

+Field Description Pmodule Edits the Product module that the PCODE object is assigned to.
 Error Any error message encountered during attempted load of the object.
-(Display only) Reset Error Activate the toggle to clear the Error status of an object that failed to load.

-Field Description Summary Description Provides a short description of the PCODE object.
+Display only) Reset Error Activate the toggle to clear the Error status of an object that failed to load.
+Summary Description Provides a short description of the PCODE object.
 This is used often in reports.
 Detailed Description Provides an additional description of the PCODE object.